About the AARG-NTF research grant

 Note: AARG-NTF applicants must confirm their eligibility and receive approval prior to submitting a Letter of Intent (LOI).
 You will not be able to submit an LOI without prior approval.

 Funding and award period

-Each AARG-NTF total award is limited to $150,000 (direct and indirect costs) for up to three years (minimum 2 years.
+Each AARG-NTF award total is limited to $200,000 (direct and indirect costs) for up to three years (Award should be a minimum 2 years.
 For a 2-year award the total is limited to $140,000 with direct and indirect costs).
-Requests may not exceed $60,000 (direct and indirect costs).
+Requests may not exceed $70,000 in any given year (direct and indirect costs).
 Indirect costs are capped at 10 percent of total direct costs and are inclusive of indirect costs for the implementing institution as well as to any subcontracts.

 Deadlines and award dates

 - Letter of Intent deadline: February 28, 2024, 5 p.m.
 EST